Emanuele-Senis/Process-Locker/README.md

 # Process Locker

 This library provides a C# class `ProcessLocker` that checks if another instance of the same process, such as the current running application, is running or not.
-The class implements `IDisposable` and the `IProcessLocker` interface.
+The class implements `IDisposable` and the provided interface `IProcessLocker`.

 ## Features